-Note: We updated this article in March 2022 to reflect current Social Security Administration policies and data.
+Note: We updated this article in April 2023 to make sure everything we say is both current and correct.
 A reader wrote in to let us know he’d been turned down for Social Security disability for being “too old.”
 His question is, “I didn’t know there was an age cut-off when I applied.
 At what age am I too old to qualify for Social Security disability?”
 Unfortunately, the real answer depends on whether or not you apply for early retirement.
 Here’s what you need to know about the age limit for getting Social Security disability benefits.

 How Early Retirement Impacts Disability Claims

 You can apply for early Social Security retirement starting at age 62.
 However, we recommend applying for Social Security disability instead, since you’ll get paid more if approved.
-If you’re younger than age 65 and want to double your chances for disability approval the first time you apply, start your free online claim evaluation now.
+If you’re younger than age 67 and want to triple your chances for disability approval the first time you apply, start your free online claim evaluation now.

 At What Age Are You No Longer Eligible to Apply for Social Security Disability?

 Haven’t applied for early retirement, but you’re between 60 and 65 years old?
 Then you’re in luck!
 You can apply for Social Security disability up until one year reaching before your full retirement age (FRA).
-Typically, that means you can still get SSD benefit approval at 65, if you meet all other requirements.
+Typically, that means you can still get SSD benefit approval before your 66th birthday, if you meet all other requirements.
 But once you reach your FRA, your SSD benefits automatically convert into regular Social Security retirement payments.
-That means any claimants age 66 and older cannot qualify for SSD, because they now qualify for regular Social Security.
+That means any claimants age 67 and older cannot qualify for SSD, because they now qualify for regular Social Security.

 Supplemental Security Income for Those Aged 65 & Older